lovepreetkaur47/LovepreetsBookStore/LovepreetsBookStore/README.txt

-rename exiting site.css file and add new site.css which is provided by Andrew modify layout.css and also rename the bootstrap and add new bootstrap add to layout.cshtml
+rename exiting site.css file and add new site.css which is provided by Andrew modify layout.css and also rename the bootstrap and add new bootstrap add to layout.cshtml 1:33pm and also
+//
+/
+modify layoutpartial.css
+then run it
+yupppp......
+ i did it
+ i did not understand the next i took a break after long break
+10.21am
+28/10/2023
+first i added contentMangemet in navigation bar then i did alot of struggle to add drop down item after long search i add it i took little bit help from youtube actually i a following a channel coding ninja where i found this method